 Selling your house directly to Homesmith Group will help you avoid all of the aforementioned costs and expenses.
 You won’t have to worry about cleaning, making repairs, property inspections, or waiting around through the inspection process or to find a picky buyer.

-Selling your house directly to Homesmith Group will help you to get a fair and straightforward offer for your house in Southern California, always closing on your terms.
+Selling your house directly to Homesmith Group will help you to get a fair and straightforward offer for your house in Greater Los Angeles, always closing on your terms.